Advanced Standing Examinations (ASE)

 General Information

-• 18.01, 18.02, 18.03, and 18.06 ASEs are offered four times a year: in August/September before classes begin, end of IAP, final examination weeks of the Fall and Spring terms.
+• 18.01, 18.02, 18.03, and 18.06 ASEs are offered four times a year:

 • 18.03 and 18.06 ASEs both require the completion of extensive homework packets due at the time of the exam.
 You can only take one in the Summer but may take both in the Fall, IAP, and Spring.

-• You may take an ASE in each subject once and only if you have not been registered for the subject or its equivalent.
-You can email MAS Staff to withdraw prior to the exam and re-register for another term as long as you have not taken the exam.
+• You may take an ASE in each subject once, regardless of whether you pass/fail.
+You can email MAS Staff to withdraw prior to the exam and re-register for another term as long as:

 • A passing grade on an ASE confers full credit for the subject.
 Your letter grade appears on your permanent record but is not incorporated into your term or cumulative GPA.